-My name is Gustavo, friends call me Gus!
+My name is Gustavo Inciarte, friends call me Gus!
 It’s easy to pronounce and it sounds butch!
 Which I think is funny.
 My story is the same old outsider story; gay guy in a small town, growing up in a third world country.
 I did not fit in, I felt like I did not belong, Surrounded by ignorance, intolerance and a homophobic society, I spent the days locked in my room dancing to Kylie’s music, living in my own world and feeling lonely.
 But then I had the opportunity to travel around the world, to visit places where being gay is not a big issue, to meet interesting personalities, to experience new cultures and I realized I was not alone, there are a lot of people like me out there.
-One thing I noticed is that my fellow gay friends have a lot of things in common; all of them share the same encouraging attitude for love, life, and optimism.
+One thing I noticed is that my fellow gay friends have a lot of things in common; all of them share the same encouraging attitude for love and optimism.

-My journey opened my eyes to what now I know as gay culture, I became obsessed with LGBT history and the the fight for civil rights and marriage equality.
-I created this web-magazine with the intention to present, comment and generate opinion about a wide range of topics concerning LGBT culture; from relationships and civil rights to gay pride and entertainment.
+My journey opened my eyes to what I now know as gay culture, I became obsessed with LGBT history and the the fight for civil rights and marriage equality.
+I created this web-magazine with the intention to present, comment and generate opinion about a wide range of topics concerning LGBT culture; from marriage equality and civil rights to gay pride and entertainment.
 I publish news, videos and other things that in my opinion are interesting and relevant to the LGBT community.
 QueerMeUp is my special initiative directed to the GLBT community and to all the people that can relate with a sense of freedom and authenticity.

 We are living in a crucial moment in history where our beliefs and our views are transforming; they are evolving into some utopia that we cannot quite figure out yet.
-We are being categorized by society as the new generation of men in charge of defining and preserving the way “gay” is to be viewed in the future.
+We are being categorized by society as the new generation of men in charge of defining and preserving the way “LGBT” is to be viewed in the future.
 I am sure that like me, many of you would find this challenging.